gravitational/teleport/docs/2.0/enterprise.md

 creates a role-per-user, while Teleport Enterprise allows far greater control over how roles are created, assigned and managed.

-Lets assume your company is using Active Directory to authenticate users, so a typical enterprise deployment you would:
+Lets assume your company is using Active Directory to authenticate users, so for a typical enterprise deployment you would:

 1. Configure Teleport to [use existing user identities](#external-identities) stored in Active Directory.
-2. Using Active Directory assign a user to several groups, perhaps "sales", "developers", "admins", "contractors", etc.
+2. Using Active Directory, assign a user to several groups, perhaps "sales", "developers", "admins", "contractors", etc.
-3. Create Teleport Roles, perhaps "developers" and "admins".
+3. Create Teleport Roles - perhaps "users", "developers" and "admins".
 4. Define mappings from Active Directory groups (claims) to Teleport Roles.

 This section covers the process of defining user roles.